AbdalrhmanJuber/creating_api_with_postgres_express/README.md

 # Storefront Backend Project
-to run the database test:
+Action	Command
-docker compose up --build app-test
+Dev mode (hot reload)	docker compose up app-dev --build Production	docker compose up app --build
-To run the app:
-docker compose up --build app
+Run tests	docker compose up app-test --build
 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.